Dwyte/cipher-chat/README.md

      order based on their timestamp. \* This will only fetch msgObjects encrypted using the `userPublicKey` which can then be decrypted
       using `userPrivateKey`

-### Simple Exmplanation
+### Simple Explanation

 Alice and Bob exchanges public keys with each other, when Alice sends a message to Bob she encrypts it with Bob's
 Public Key and another copy with her publicKey.
-Bob does the opposite.
-Alice then fetches all messages on their channel
+Bob does the same when he sends his messages.
+Alice then fetches
-that was encrypted using her public key and decrypts the conversation with her private key then displayed on the client.
+all messages on their channel that was encrypted using her public key and decrypts the conversation with her private
+key then displayed on the client.

 #### Tags/Topics Related